 Looking for more salad recipe ideas?
 Check out the salad recipe index for lots of tasty options.

-⭐️Did You Make This Recipe?
+⭐️Did You Make This Coleslaw?

-If you make this simple easy coleslaw recipe, please add your comment.
+If you make this easy coleslaw recipe, please add your comment.
 I appreciate your feedback and enjoy hearing from you.
 If you loved it, please give it a 5-star rating!
 They really help other readers.

 📖 Recipe

-Simple Easy Coleslaw Recipe
+Easy Coleslaw Recipe

 Equipment

-- Food Processor optional
+- Food Processor with thin slicing and grating blades optional

 Ingredients